BasilOmsha/BasilOmsha/README.md

 - Build an immersive personal portfolio with Three.js and WebGL.
 - Learn more about open source communities and contribute to them.

 📫 Connect with Me [LinkedIn](https://www.linkedin.com/in/basil-omsha/).
-I speak fluent English, Arabic, Spanish and Finnish.
+I speak fluent English, Arabic natively, good Spanish and Finnish.

   <h2>🚀 Skills & Knowledge</h2>